Graphs That Give You Gains: One of the lovely curves you’re about to become familiar with.

 How Calorie Deficits Negatively Affect Our Training Response, How Surpluses Positively Impact It

-***(From here consider the article a joint-effort.
-I hijacked Greg’s conceptual model to illustrate a point I desperately wanted to make about calorie balance affecting training.
-Any error is my own Greg’s. – Andy)***
+[From here consider the article is a joint-effort.
+I hijacked Greg’s conceptual model to illustrate a point I wanted to make about calorie balance affecting training. – Andy]

 This concept is also crucially important for planning your training in a calorie deficit versus a surplus.
 A calorie deficit is a stressor that competes for those adaptive reserves by itself, meaning less are left over to respond to the stress of strength training.
 Add to that the simple mechanistic fact that building new muscle requires energy, and when you’re in a calorie deficit, you have less energy left over to build muscle after the energetic needs for survival are taken care of.
 These things shift the curve down.